Event

 Years 7-9 finalists

-This year, we challenged students to develop ingenious solutions in response to the theme: accelerating energy transition.
+This year, we challenged students to develop ingenious solutions in response to the theme: improving health and well-being.

 Out of the many innovative submissions by teams around the country, here are the finalist projects from years 7-9 students: